ngrx/platform/projects/ngrx.io/content/guide/data/extension-points.md

 * Create supplemental actions for that type.
 Give them custom `op` names that suit your purpose.

-* Register an alternative `EntityCollectionReducer` for that type with the `EntityReducerFactory`.
+* Register an alternative `EntityCollectionReducer` for that type with the `EntityCollectionReducerFactory`.
 Your custom reducer can respond to your custom actions and implement the standard operations in its own way.

 * Create your own service facade, an alternative to `EntityCollectionService`, that dispatches the actions you care about and exposes the selectors that your type needs.